Types Of Turquoise

 Zuni Inlay Jewelry

-The Zuni’s are famous for a particular type of stonework called inlay.
-Stones are worked and then fit together, sometimes side by side, called stone-to-stone, or with solver channels in between, known as channel inlay.
+The Zunis are famous for a particular type of stonework called inlay.
+Stones are worked and then fit together, sometimes side by side, called stone-to-stone, or with silver channels in between, known as channel inlay.

 Read More